Delaware senator next to face challenge from progressive rival

-(Reuters) - The potential for another takedown of a longtime Democratic incumbent by a progressive challenger looms in Delaware, where voters on Thursday will choose between a three-term U.S. Senator and a community activist who has never held office.
+(Reuters) - The potential for another takedown of a longtime Democratic incumbent by a progressive challenger looms in Delaware, where voters on Thursday were choosing between a three-term U.S. Senator and a community activist who has never held office.

-Senator Tom Carper, a 71-year-old white man, is being challenged by Kerri Evelyn Harris, 38, who would be the first black woman and openly gay person elected by the state’s voters if she were to win office in the Nov.
+Senator Tom Carper, a 71-year-old white man, is being challenged by Kerri Evelyn Harris, 38, who would be the first black woman and openly gay person elected by the state’s voters if she were to win in the Nov.
 6 general election.

 Carper has won a dozen statewide elections over his 40-year career and has faced only token opposition in Senate nominating contests in the past.